2005–06 Ahvaz bombings

-The Ahvaz bombings was a series of bomb explosions, that took place mostly in Ahvaz, Iran in 2005 and 2006, and were blamed on Ahvaz separatist organizations of Arabs.
-The bombings were linked to the violent '15 April unrest' in Ahvaz, prior to the bombings.
-Some 28 people were killed and 225 wounded in Ahvaz bombings.
+The Ahvaz bombings were a series of bomb explosions that took place mostly in Ahvaz, Iran, in 2005 and 2006, and were blamed on Ahvaz separatist organizations of Arabs.
+The bombings were linked to the violent '15 April unrest' in Ahvaz, before the bombings.
+Some 28 people were killed, and 225 were wounded in the Ahvaz bombings.

 Background

-The region of Khuzestan continued suffering from periodical violent disruptions since the suppression of the Sheikh Khazal rebellion in 1925.
+The region of Khuzestan has continued to suffer from periodical violent disruptions since the suppression of the Sheikh Khazal rebellion in 1925.

 In 2005, a wide scale unrest broke out in Ahvaz and the surrounding towns.
-The unrest erupted on 15 April 2005, and lasted for 4 days.
-Initially, the Iranian Interior Ministry stated that only one person had been killed, however an official at a hospital in Ahvaz said that between 15 and 20 mortal casualties.
+The unrest erupted on 15 April 2005 and lasted for 4 days.
+Initially, the Iranian Interior Ministry stated that only one person had been killed; however, an official at a hospital in Ahvaz said that between 15 and 20 mortal casualties had occurred.

 The bombings

 12 June 2005

 The bombs in Ahvaz exploded over a two-hour period, four bombs have exploded, killing at least 11 people and wounding more than 87 others, days before the presidential election.
 One of the bombs exploded outside the governor-general's headquarters.
-Two went off near government offices and a fourth exploded near the home of a local state television executive.
-Two hours later, a bomb exploded in the capital Tehran, killing two people.
+Two went off near government offices, and a fourth exploded near the home of a local state television executive.
+Two hours later, a bomb exploded in the capital, Tehran, killing two people.
 Three other bombs were defused.
 According to the LA Times, the provincial governor of Khuzestan disclosed that several of the victims were women and children.
-Iran's Interior Ministry claimed that the bombings were meant to strike fear into Iranians in order to stop them from voting, according to the New York Times.
+Iran's Interior Ministry claimed that the bombings were meant to strike fear into Iranians to stop them from voting, according to The New York Times.

 "These terrorists have been trained under the umbrella of the Americans in Iraq," The Iranian top national security official Ali Agha Mohammadi said.

-The Arab People's Democratic Front, and The Armed Renaissance Group of Ahvaz all claimed responsibility for the bombings.
+The Arab People's Democratic Front and The Armed Renaissance Group of Ahvaz all claimed responsibility for the bombings.

 15 October 2005

 Two bomb blasts hit a shopping center, killing at least six people and injuring up to 100.
 The attacks, a few minutes apart, took place near an area attacked by several bombs in June.
 The bombs were planted in rubbish bins.
 The blasts occurred shortly before dusk as shoppers crowded to buy food for the evening meal that breaks the daily fast during the Muslim holy month of Ramadan.
-According to Aljazeera, two Arab separatists accused of carrying out the attack, were executed by hanging.
+According to Al Jazeera, two Arab separatists accused of carrying out the attack were executed by hanging.